-(Ref.: 40 CFR 63.3930(a) through (j), Subpart MMMM)
+(Ref.: 40 CFR 63.3930(a) - (j); Subpart MMMM)

-5.B.4 For Emission Point AA-001a, records shall be maintained in a form suitable and readily available for expeditious review, according to 40 CFR 63.10(b)(1).
-Where appropriate, the records may be maintained as electronic spreadsheets or as a database.
+5.B.6 For Emission Point AA-001a, the permittee shall maintain records in a form suitable and readily available for expeditious review in accordance with 40 CFR 63.10(b)(1), Subpart A. Where appropriate, the records may be maintained as electronic spreadsheets or as a database.

 On and after January 5, 2021, any records required to be maintained by this subpart that are in reports that were submitted electronically via the EPA's CEDRI may be maintained in electronic format.

-This ability to maintain electronic copies does not affect the requirement for facilities to make records, data, and reports available upon request to DEQ or the EPA as part of an on-site compliance evaluation.
+This ability to maintain electronic copies does not affect the requirement for facilities to make records, data, and reports available upon request to MDEQ or the EPA as part of an on-site compliance evaluation.
 Each record shall be kept for five (5) years following the date of each occurrence, measurement, maintenance, corrective action, report, or record.
-Each record shall be kept on-site for at least two (2) years after the date of each occurrence, measurement, maintenance, corrective action, report, or record.

-according to 40 CFR 63.10(b)(1).
+Each record shall be kept on-site for at least two (2) years after the date of each occurrence, measurement, maintenance, corrective action, report, or record according to 40 CFR 63.10(b)(1).
 The permittee may keep the records off-site for the remaining three (3) years.

-(Ref.: 40 CFR 63.3931, Subpart MMMM)
+(Ref.: 40 CFR 63.3931; Subpart MMMM)

-- 5.B.5 For Emission Point AA-001a, the permittee shall utilize either of the following options to demonstrate continuous compliance with the emission limitation of Condition 3.B.3 and shall maintain records as specified in Conditions 5.B.3 and 5.B.4: - (a) Compliant material option. - (1) For each compliance period to demonstrate continuous compliance, the permittee shall use no coating for which the organic HAP content (determined using Equation 2 of 40 CFR 63.3941) exceeds the applicable emission limit in Condition 3.B.3, and use no thinner and/or other additive, or cleaning material that contains organic HAP, determined according to 40 CFR 63.3941(a).
+- 5.B.7 For Emission Point AA-001a, the permittee shall utilize either of the following options to demonstrate continuous compliance with the emission limitation specified in Condition 3.B.3 and shall maintain records as specified in Conditions 5.B.5 and 5.B.6: - (a) Compliant material option. - (1) For each compliance period to demonstrate continuous compliance, the permittee shall use no coating for which the organic HAP content (determined using Equation 2 found in 40 CFR 63.3941) exceeds the applicable emission limit in Condition 3.B.3, and use no thinner and/or other additive, or cleaning material that contains organic HAP, determined in accordance with 40 CFR 63.3941(a).

 A compliance period consists of 12 months.
-Each month, after the end of the initial compliance period described in 40 CFR 63.3940, is the end of a compliance period consisting of that month and the preceding 11 months. - (2) If the permittee chooses to comply with the emission limitations by using the compliant material option, the use of any coating, thinner and/or other additive, or cleaning material that does not meet the criteria specified in paragraph (1) above is a deviation from the emission limitations that must be reported as specified in Condition 5.C.2. - (3) As part of each semiannual compliance report required by Condition 5.C.2, the permittee shall identify the coating operation(s) for which the permittee used the compliant material option.
-If there were no deviations from the applicable emission limit in Condition 3.B.3, submit a statement that the coating operation(s) was (were) in compliance with the emission limitations during the reporting period because the permittee used no coatings for which the organic HAP content exceeded the applicable emission limit in Condition 3.B.3, and the permittee used no thinner and/or other additive, or cleaning material that contained organic HAP, determined according to 40 CFR 63.3941(a). - (b) Emission rate without add-on controls option. - (1) To demonstrate continuous compliance, the organic HAP emission rate for each compliance period, determined according to 40 CFR 63.3951 must be less than or equal to the applicable emission limit in Condition 3.B.3.
-A compliance period consists of 12 months.
-Each month, after the end of the initial compliance period described in 40 CFR 63.3950, is the end of a compliance period consisting of that month and the preceding 11 months.
-The permittee shall perform the calculations in 40 CFR 63.3951 on a monthly basis using data from the previous 12 months of operation.
+Each month, after the end of the initial compliance period described in 40 CFR 63.3940, is the end of a compliance period consisting of that month and the preceding 11 months.

+- (2) If the permittee chooses to comply with the emission limitations by using the compliant material option, the use of any coating, thinner and/or other additive, or cleaning material that does not meet the criteria specified in paragraph (1) above is a deviation from the emission limitations that must be reported as specified in Condition 5.C.3. - (3) As part of each semi-annual compliance report required by Condition 5.C.3, the permittee shall identify the coating operation(s) for which the permittee used the compliant material option.

+If there were no deviations from the applicable emission limit in Condition 3.B.3, submit a statement that the coating operation(s) was (were) in compliance with the emission limitations during the reporting period because the permittee used no coatings for which the organic HAP content exceeded the applicable emission limit in Condition 3.B.3, and the permittee used no thinner and/or other additive, or cleaning material that contained organic HAP, determined in accordance with 40 CFR 63.3941(a).

+(b) Emission rate without add-on controls option.